Excel VBA to Find Matching Value in Column: 8 Examples

 Assigning Macro in the Search button

-• Assigning the macro in the Search button and pressing it, we finally get the result.
+• Assign the macro in the Search button by pressing it to get the result.

 Final result to Find String With Partial Match in VBA